Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Upright laptop work without add-on lumbar support
+• Upright laptop work without extra lumbar support

-• Shorter legs or anyone who dislikes deep seating
+• Shorter users or anyone who dislikes deep seating

 Thomasville Lowell 6-Piece Fabric Modular Sectional Sofa